Vitouliss/Automatic-GUI-creator/README.md

 Currently it accepts these arugements:

-createBasicGui(*nameplox*) - Creates a screenGui in the StarterGui with the name you define it as.
+createBasicGui(*nameplox, parent(Grammar matter)*) - Creates a screenGui in the StarterGui with the name you define it as.

 createBasicFrame(*framename,sizex,sizey,posx,posy,drag*) drag = Boolean Value